pyxy-org/pyxy/README.md

 `pyxy` is lets you put HTML in Python.
 Right now there are two approaches for this:

 * Raw Markup - XML directly in source code (like JSX)
-* Tagged Strings - More powerful f-strings, for HTML.
+* Tagged Strings - More powerful f-strings that can do arbitrary transformations (including things useful for HTML).
 Doesn't break any existing Python tooling.

 ## Raw Markup